EdsonJohnSG/page/content/event/Coparmex Aguascalientes/index.md

 slides: example
 summary: An talk about the importance of the education of the leaders' in Mexico for a positive impact in the country.
 tags: []
-title: Preparation and knowledge, never improvisation
+title: Preparation And knowledge Talk
 url_code: ""
 url_pdf: ""
 url_slides: ""